PDOK/goaf/README.md

 ## For who is it?

-If you are looking for a very fast OGC API - Features application and are not afraid for some data tuning, this could be the application for you!
+If you are looking for a very fast OGC API - Features application and are not afraid of some data tuning, this could be the application for you!

 ## Datasources